ccchwang/layout01/README.md

 # layout01

 My old portfolio site, a study on unique layouts and scroll jacking.
-Also trying out Gatsby.js.
+Using React and trying out React Motion.

 See live at [ccchwang.github.io/layout01/](https://ccchwang.github.io/layout01/).